savannahmarshall/Bestieverse/README.md

 Here are the available API routes for interacting with Bestieverse:

-- **/api/users** POST to create a new user, GET to show all users.
+- **/api/users** POST to create a new user, GET to retrieve all users.
-- **/api/users/:userId** PUT to update user information by ID and GET to find a single user by ID.
-- **/api/users/:userId** DELETE to delete a user by ID.
+- **/api/users/:userId** PUT to update user information by ID, GET to retrieve a single user by ID, DELETE to remove a user by ID.
 - **/api/users/:userId/friends/:friendId** POST to add a new friend to a user's friend list, DELETE to remove a friend from user's friend list.
-- **/api/thoughts** GET to see all thoughts, POST to create a thought.
+- **/api/thoughts** POST to create a new thought, GET to retrieve all thoughts.
-- **/api/thoughts/:thoughtId** GET to see thoughts by ID, PUT to update thought by ID and DELETE to delelete thought by ID.
+- **/api/thoughts/:thoughtId** GET to retrieve a single thought by ID, PUT to update a thought by ID, DELETE to remove a thought by ID.
-- **/api/thoughts/:thoughtId/reactions** POST to create a reaction stored with a thought, DELETE to pull and remove a reaction by the reaction's ID value.
+- **/api/thoughts/:thoughtId/reactions** POST to add a reaction to a thought, DELETE to remove a reaction by its ID.

-**Please click [here]() to view a demo on how to use this application.**
+**Please click [here](https://www.loom.com/share/bf2bab7f3bd243e59789b29e81c40638?sid=06ae940f-1177-4c53-84c0-f50cb16c25f7) to view a demo on how to use this application.**

 ![screenshot of CRUD testing in Insomnia](https://github.com/savannahmarshall/Bestieverse/blob/main/assets/challenge-18.png)